Skip to Content

 Inconsistent implementation

 One criticism of Montessori schools is that not all schools follow exactly the educational methods developed by Dr. Montessori.
-Although most schools adopt the basic program, many also adapt it to their local needs.
-Common adaptations are shorter work periods, special classes, extra activities, supplementary learning materials, grades, and homework.

-Some researchers have noticed that implementation fidelity of the Montessori method is associated with the different outcomes in children5.
+Some researchers have noticed that implementation fidelity of the Montessori method is associated with different outcomes in children5.

-There are many small adaptations made in today’s Montessori schools, but Dr. Montetessori explained extensively in her book why she chose certain details.
-Those small changes may or may not have made a difference in the research results.
+Many small adaptations are made in today’s Montessori schools, but Dr. Montetessori explained extensively in her book why she chose specific details.

-Because the Montessori name is not trademarked, almost any school can claim to be practicing it.
-It is hard for families to evaluate if the Montessori schools they are considering are adhering to the original standards or not.
-The quality of the teacher training is also difficult to evaluate.
+It is hard for families to evaluate if the Montessori schools they are considering adhere to the original standards.

 Independence over collaboration